 Final: The Final exam, given during finals week, will be comprehensive and will consist of 50 multiple choice and true/false items (50 points).

-Make-up policy: Instead of a make-up you may miss one discussion week, and one weekly quiz.
+Make-up policy: Instead of a make-up you may miss one discussion, and one weekly quiz.

-Return of tests: Quiz results will become available Wednesdays after the quiz closes.
+Return of tests: Quiz results will be available the following Wednesday.

 GRADING